August 8, 2025

 Salespeople aren’t the only employees who benefit from performance incentives.
 Everyone from your engineers to your marketers to your recruiters can use an extra bit of motivation to do their best work.

-You might reward developers who deploy a certain number of pull requests, marketers that launch a particular amount of campaigns, and recruiters that bring in high-value new hires.
-Rewards could be:
+You might reward developers who deploy a certain number of pull requests, marketers who generate a certain number of leads, and recruiters who bring in high-value new hires.

 3. Build a Culture of Safety With a Safety Incentives Program